I don't have insurance or money to pay for services. Can I still get services through the WVU Positive Health Clinic?

 How is my medical information kept confidential?

 All staff of the Positive Health Clinic, University Health Associates, and West Virginia University Hospitals are required to follow the guidelines of the Health Insurance Portability and Accountability Act or HIPAA.
 This act is a federal policy that sets standards for privacy, security, and electronic transmission of health care information.
 The confidentiality of your health information is monitored closely.
 There are certain instances where your health information can be released without your consent including when it is ordered by a federal, state, or local law or when reporting is needed for public health and safety.
 These instances and others are listed in the Notice of Privacy Practices booklet that you receive at your appointment.
-If you are ever concerned that your privacy has been violated you may make a complaint by calling; West Virginia University Hospital, Inc. Compliance Department at 1-877-298-4376
+If you are ever concerned that your privacy has been violated, please visit WVU Medicine Notice of Privacy Practices.

 What is a Ryan White Grant and who was Ryan White?